thwill1000/cmm2-zmim/README.md

 A Z-machine interpreter to allow the classic Infocom works of interactive fiction to be played on the [Colour Maximite 2](http://geoffg.net/maximite.html).

 Written in MMBasic 5.05 by Thomas Hugo Williams in 2019-2020
- - Z-machine technical advice was provided by Fredrik Ramsberg (see [Ozmoo](https://github.com/johanberntsson/ozmoo)).
+ - Z-machine technical advice was provided by Fredrik Ramsberg, co-author of [Ozmoo](https://github.com/johanberntsson/ozmoo).

 ## How do I run it?